alevchuk/minibank/bitcoin/README.md

 git checkout v25.0  # or find the latest tag with git tag | grep v25
 ```

-if you have bitcoin on v0.23 or lower and LND is 0.15.99 or newer, then LND will fail to start and give the following error
-> error creating wallet config: unable to create partial chain control: node backend does not support taproot

 Prepare for build (one time setup):
 ```
 ./autogen.sh